 Excess oil production and inflammation caused by things like stress, hormones, and genetics are leading causes of acne that develops on the face and body.
-According to a Harvard University Study, adult acne, which happens to be on the rise, can also be caused by things like bacteria and inflamed hair follicles.
+According to a Harvard Health Publishing article, adult acne, which happens to be on the rise, can also be caused by things like bacteria and inflamed hair follicles.
 It's no wonder, then, that the pubic region is also a spot where breakouts tend to flare up.
 Sometimes, this happens along the bikini line; other times, pores on your vulva can become clogged, causing blackheads on private areas.

 Ahead, two leading cosmetic dermatologists and a celebrity aesthetician and dermatologic nurse explain how to treat vaginal acne.

 Meet the Expert

 - Natalie Aguilar is a celebrity aesthetician and dermatological nurse.
 She practices at her exclusive N4 Skincare studio in West Hollywood.

 - Michele Green, MD, is a board-certified cosmetic dermatologist specializing in acne treatment along with laser resurfacing and other cosmetic treatments.